maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > - We introduce many cool features with every Maps SDK release, and you don't
 >   want to miss out on them.
 So update to the newest version regularly and
 >   check the release notes for each version.
-> - For apps that deal with sensitive data, it's especially important to keep
->   all dependencies of your project up to date.
-Security vulnerabilities are
+> - Kind of related to that, you should keep all of your dependencies up to
+>   date, especially if your app deals with sensitive data because security
->   discovered and fixed all the time, and it's hard to keep up with all of
+>   vulnerabilities are discovered and fixed all the time, and it's hard to keep
->   them.
-Fortunately, GitHub has a tool called Dependabot that updates your
+>   up with all of them.
+Fortunately, GitHub has a tool called Dependabot that
->   dependencies automatically and opens a Pull Request for you to review.
+>   updates your dependencies automatically and opens a Pull Request for you to
+>   review.
 > - Next, you should learn the tools you use often very well.
 Mastering your IDE
 >   and Browser DevTools would make you much more productive and extend your
 >   capabilities greatly.